APogue/APogue.github.io/projects/codebook.md

   - `none` → An administrative response occurred, but no support was offered
   - `n/a` → No admin response occurred

+  Note: While policy may mot compel administrators to seek "justice" after the fact, is it an administrative failure when it is known that policies are being broken and nothing is done after the fact to ensure policies are not broken in the future?

 - **`target_group`**
   Primary identity or identity affiliated with group targeted or affected
   → `Jewish`, `Israeli`, `Palestinian`, `Muslim`, `Arab`, `Multiple`, `Unknown`